-Kutna Hora is about 120 km from Prague and it would take about an hour and a half to drive there.
+Kutna Hora is about 85 km from Prague and it would take about an hour and a quarter to drive there.
 If using public transport, you can take either a bus or a train from Prague to Kutna Hora.
-However, the train is the best option for visiting the Bone Church because you can easily walk from Kutna Hora train station, Kutna Hora Hlavní Nádraž,to Sedlec Ossuary as it’s only 1km away.
+However, the train is the best option for visiting the Bone Church because you can easily walk from Kutna Hora train station, Kutna Hora Hlavní Nádraž, to Sedlec Ossuary as it’s only 1km away.

 The Prague to Kutna Hora train leaves Prague’s main train station, Praha Hlavní Nádraž, every two hours in the morning and early afternoon, and every hour from around 3 pm onwards.
 The journey takes roughly an hour and costs about 100Kč per person for a one-way ticket.

 You can look up the Prague to Kutna Hora train and bus connections in English here.

 Sedlec Ossuary is open every day except Christmas Eve and the opening hours are from 9 am to 4 pm during the winter season of November to February, 9 am to 5 pm in October and March and from 8 am to 6 pm during the summer season of April to September.
 The chapel is open from 9 am to 6 pm every Sunday.
 Admission tickets into the Ossuary cost 90Kč for adults and 60Kč for children.

 At the time of writing €1 was roughly equal to 25Kč.
 Check out conversion rates here.

 Visiting Kutna Hora Bone Church Without A Tour